wt application using wthttpd that is currently suffering a DDOS attack

 FYI: the wt application only uses classes derived from Wt::WResource, and does not derive from WApplication.

 Any tips on how I might be able to either configure the server to withstand this kind of attack or how I might from within the code terminate an established connection as soon as I establish that it does not have a valid payload would be greatly appreciated.

 In any case, thank you for your consideration.

-Updated by Korneel Dumon 25 days ago
+Updated by Korneel Dumon over 1 year ago

 I'm not an expert in these issues, so I may be missing something.
 But if you don't have

 WApplication, Wt should not keep open connections.
 The

 WApplications.
 A WResource is generally not stateful and the request will end as soon as